Skip to product information

 Steep Hill Garden

-Spicebush Shrubs
+Potted Spicebush Shrubs (Lindera Benzoin)

-Spicebush Shrubs
+Potted Spicebush Shrubs (Lindera Benzoin)

 Spicebush Shrub (Lindera benzoin) - Native to much of the East Coast, Spicebush is a small shrub rarely growing over six feet tall.
-It is found in average, moist woods and marshes.
+It is found in average moisture soil, moist woods and marshes.
 It has dark green, oval-shaped leaves with smooth edges.
 The leaves turn yellow in the Fall.
-They also have a pleasant lemonish fragrance when they are crushed.
+They also have a pleasant lemon-like fragrance when they are crushed.
 Dense clusters of tiny, pale yellow flowers bloom before the leaves from globose buds and twigs.
 Flowers occur in umbel-like clusters and are followed by glossy red fruit (on female trees).
 Both the fruit and foliage are aromatic.
 Leaves turn a colorful golden-yellow in fall.
 Berries can be used as an allspice alternative; leaves can be used in tea.
 Spicebush is the larval food source of the Spicebush Swallowtail Butterfly.

 Care: Wet to moderately dry soil.
 Spicebush is a good understory plant.
 Plant a male and a female plant for berries.
 Cannot determine male/female till berries form.
 Suggest three trees for better odds to get a mix of male and female trees (if you want berries).